Anousheh Ansari: Other activities and public appearances

 Ansari participated as a speaker at the 2010 Honeywell Leadership Academy with Homer Hickam at United States Space Camp in Huntsville, Alabama.

 In 2009, Ansari was featured in the documentary film Space Tourists by independent Swiss filmmaker Christian Frei about billionaires who paid to ride to the International Space Station aboard Russian spacecraft.
 The DVD of the film was released in 2011.

 She was the commencement speaker and received an Honorary Doctorate of Science from Utah Valley University on April 25, 2013.

 On February 26, 2017, she and Firouz Naderi represented Iranian filmmaker Asghar Farhadi at the 89th Academy Awards.
 They accepted the Academy Award for Best Foreign Language Film for The Salesman on Farhadi's behalf.
 Farhadi did not attend the ceremony due to his opposition to President Trump's immigration ban applying to seven Muslim countries, including Iran.
 Farhadi selected Ansari and Naderi as his representatives because both are successful Iranian-Americans who immigrated to the US.

-Ansari has served on the boards of directors for Make-a-Wish Foundation of North Texas and Collin County Children's Advocacy Center.
+Ansari has been on the boards of directors for Make-a-Wish Foundation of North Texas and Collin County Children's Advocacy Center.
 She has been active with several nonprofit organizations, including the nonprofit Iranian American Women Foundation organization.
 Other non-profit organizations include Ashoka in its support of social entrepreneurs.

 Personal life

 While working at MCI, she met Hamid Ansari.
-They married in 1991.
-The Ansaris reside in Plano, Texas.
-She is also the aunt of the American actors Yara Shahidi and Sayeed Shahidi.
+They married in 1991, and reside in Plano, Texas.
+She is the aunt of American actors Yara Shahidi and Sayeed Shahidi.